GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 {{< /tabpane >}}

-### No CLIs {#no-cli}
+### No use of external tools {#no-external-tools}

-Do not include CLIs for running your sample.
+Do not include external tools such as CLIs in your sample.
 We expect developers to copy and paste code directly from cloud.google.com into their own environment.

-Previous practice shows CLIs are expensive to maintain and detracts from the purpose of the snippet.
+Previous practice shows external tools are expensive to maintain and detract from the purpose of the snippet.

 ## Code {#code}